MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

     If you have existing IT services that need to inspect files that Azure Information Protection will protect—such as data leak prevention (DLP) solutions, content encryption gateways (CEG), and anti-malware products—configure the service accounts to be super users for Azure Rights Management.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](./configure-super-users.md).

-4. Classify and protect existing files in balk
+4. Classify and protect existing files in bulk

     For your on-premises data stores, now run the [Azure Information Protection scanner](deploy-aip-scanner.md) in enforcement mode.
 For cloud-based data stores, use [Azure Cloud App Security](https://docs.microsoft.com/cloud-app-security).